Hybrid warfare: 2014 ISIL advance into Iraq

-The Islamic State of Iraq and the Levant (ISIL) is a non-state actor that uses hybrid tactics against the conventional Iraqi military.
+The Islamic State of Iraq and the Levant (ISIL) is a non-state actor which used hybrid tactics against the conventional Iraqi military.
 ISIL has transitional aspirations and uses irregular and regular tactics and terrorism.
 In response, Iraq turned to hybrid tactics itself by using non-state and international actors to counter the ISIL advance.
 The United States was a hybrid participant and used a combination of traditional air power, advisers to Iraqi government troops, Kurdish peshmerga, sectarian militias; it also trained opposition forces within Syria.
-The hybrid war is a conflict with an interconnected group of state and non-state actors pursuing overlapping goals and a weak local state.
+The hybrid war was a conflict with an interconnected group of state and non-state actors pursuing overlapping goals and a weak local state.

-Russian activities in the 2010s
+Russian activities since the 2010s

 The Russian government's wide use in conflicts the Syrian Civil War and the Russo-Ukrainian War, of private military contractors such as those of the Wagner Group was in 2018 singled out by experts as a key part of Russia's strategy of hybrid warfare to advance its interests and obfuscating its involvement and role.
 Specifically, Russia employed a combination of traditional combat warfare, economic influence, cyber strategies, and disinformation attacks against Ukraine.

 Regarding Russia, Jānis Bērziņš, the director of the Center for Security and Strategic Research, has widely published to argue that using the term "hybrid" to characterize the Russian strategy is misleading since Russia has its own definitions and concepts: "the word 'hybrid' is catchy since it can represent a mix of anything.
 However, its basic framework differs from the one developed by the Russians due to the former being a military concept and the result of American military thought.
 Moreover, the concept of New Generation Warfare includes conventional operations.
 In other words, Hybrid Warfare might be part of New Generation Warfare but cannot define it."

 Michael Kofman, a senior research scientist at CNA and a fellow at the Wilson Center's Kennan Institute, noted in March 2018 that the West′s frequent references to hybrid warfare were in effect "an unintelligible Western reaction, after decades of wars of choice against paltry adversaries, to confrontation with another power that is capable across the full spectrum of conflict."

 Russia's activities in the former Soviet states have been described as Hobbesian and redolent of Cold War thinking.

-General Philip Breedlove, in a US Senate hearing in February 2016, claimed that Russia is using refugees to weaken Europe and is directing the influx of refugees to destabilize areas and regions in terms of economy and to create social unrest.
+General Philip Breedlove, in a US Senate hearing in February 2016, said that Russia is using refugees to weaken Europe and is directing the influx of refugees to destabilize areas and regions in terms of economy and to create social unrest.
 On 10 February 2016, Finnish Defence Minister Jussi Niinistö told a meeting of NATO Defence Ministers that Finland expects Russia to open a second front, with as many as 1 million migrants possibly arriving over the Finnish-Russian border.
 A similar statement was made by Ilkka Kanerva, Finland's former foreign minister and now the chairman of the country's parliamentary Defense Committee.